Introduction to Singularity Containers on HPC

 Which Version of Singularity is Available?

-Singularity Version 3.x is installed and supported across the production DSRC HPC systems.
+Singularity Version 3.8 is installed and supported across the production DSRC HPC systems where Apptainer is not yet installed.

 Building Containers?